BurritoBlankets/SHA256/README.md

 ```

 # Make Padding

-After a binary input is obtained, the message can be padded into a 512-bit BYTE pointer.
-The padding process for SHA256 is broken down into four parts.The first part consists of the binary message.
+To ensure that SHA256 is  collision resistant; no two diffrent inputs returns the same value, the algorithm incorperates a padding function.
+The padding process for SHA256 is broken down into four parts.
+The first part consists of the binary message.
 Following this, a bit of value '1' is then appended to the padded message.
-After this '1', a Zeros Padding of length k is then appended.
+After, a Zeros Padding of length k is then appended.
 Lastly, the final 64 bits are reserved for the message bit length (M).
 See Figure 4 for reference, obtained from 5.1.1 of Publication; its implementation can be viewed in Figure 5

 from FIPS 180-4, 5.1.1 the equation provided is re-written to determine the value of k